pylelab/USalign/readme.txt

 ===============================================================================
-   This is a re-implementation of TM-align algorithm in C/C++.
-The code was written by Jianyi Yang and later updated by Jianjie Wu at The Yang Zhang lab, Department of Computational Medicine and Bioinformatics, University of Michigan, 100 Washtenaw Avenue, Ann Arbor, MI 48109-2218.
-Please report bugs and questions to zhng@umich.edu
+   This is a re-implementation of TM-align algorithm in C++.
+This program was is written by (in chronological order) Jianyi Yang, Jianjie Wu, Sha Gong and Chengxin Zhang at the Yang Zhang lab, Department of Computational Medicine and Bioinformatics, University of Michigan, 100 Washtenaw Avenue, Ann Arbor, MI 48109-2218.
+Please report issues to zhng@umich.edu

    DISCLAIMER:
      Permission to use, copy, modify, and distribute this program for